New CARP T-Hunting Facebook Group – Check out our new Facebook Group to see all our upcoming T-hunts along with tips and tricks.

 – Please arrive early to check in for the CARP Saturday hunts

-– Please use and monitor the K6ARP repeater during the hunt for voice communication.
+– Please use and monitor the K6ARP 2m repeater during the hunt for voice communication and hints if needed.

 Central Valley T-Hunters Forum